andfaulkner/chess-game-test/machine-setup.md

         nvm install v14.16.1

-8. Create a projects folder and navigate into it with these terminal commands: mkdir projects cd projects
+8. Create a projects folder and navigate into it with these terminal commands:

+        mkdir projects
+        cd projects

 9. Use git to clone the repo at https://github.com/andfaulkner/chess-game-test.
     -   Terminal command:

             git clone https://github.com/andfaulkner/chess-game-test.git

-10. Install the node.js libraries for it (navigate into the directory on the terminal with "cd chess-game-test", then type "npm install")
+10. Install the node.js libraries for it.
+    -   Navigate into the directory on the terminal with `cd chess-game-test`, then type `npm install`

 11. Install global node.js libraries.
 Terminal command: